-- What is your approach to each of the above?
+- What is your approach to all of the above?

 - Business Plan

-- Do you have a business plan that covers the next year, three years and five years?
+- Do you have a business plan that covers the next year in detail?

 - Remembering of course that it’s hard enough to plan for the next 12 months alone.

-- Planning for 5 years out will always remain speculative in an ever changing market.
+- Planning for 3 years out (forget 5 years) will always remain speculative in constantly changing market conditions.

-- The key is flexibility – and the ability to change tack quickly, efficiently and professionally in order to adapt to changing market conditions.
+- The key is flexibility and adaptability – and the ability to change tack quickly, efficiently and professionally in order to cater for fluctuations in the market:

 This is to establish who your prospective customers could be, what they might need (and in particular what they can’t find anywhere else).
 More importantly… do they have the sort of budget that would be required and will they spend it to acquire a product or service from you?